 Title: “Boosting the translation of health research projects’ results into innovative applications for health”

-The project was sponsored by the EU commission under FP7 and started May 2014 and lasted 36 month.
+The project was partly sponsored by the EU commission under FP7 and started May 2014 and lasted 36 month.